Sourcing Methods | An Introduction to Procurement | Back to Basics

 Use this questionnaire to help prepare for a procurement by evaluating current priorities, existing opportunities, and understanding any limitations for sourcing goods and services.

-b) Does your company already have it in stock or on order?
+• Does your company already have it in stock or on order?
+Understand operational cost and sourcing complexity.

-e) What budget is allocated for the purchase and does a policy apply to this process?
+• What budget is allocated and does a procurement policy govern this spend level?

 3. Estimate the cost of your procurement.